ghost2501/Spacegun-Simulator/README.md

 No computers.
 Just charts, mechanical calculators, and your ability to solve real physics problems under pressure.

 nb.
-There is still a lot to do.
-The tech paths are very nascent and general balancing has barely begun.
 Any input, esp maths corrections, would be greatly appreciated.

 ---